jamesabel/pressenter2exit/index.rst

     from pressenter2exit import PressEnter2Exit

     exit_control = PressEnter2Exit()
-    print()  # optional, but without it the first print would be on the same line as the input

     start_time = time()
     # loops until enter is pressed or we reach the end of our run time